-You will have the unique opportunity to interact with and ride atop an Asian elephant through the lush forests along the Nam Khan River.
+You will have the unique opportunity to interact with an Asian elephant and walk along side it through the lush forests along the Nam Khan River.
 You will visit an elephant camp that exists in order to provide a safe home for elephants.
-Learn about the gentle giants from their handlers and go for a ride through the jungle.
-Ride the giants through the river with a backdrop of tiered waterfalls and verdant forest.
+Learn about the gentle giants from their handlers and even hand feed it a treat.
+Walk with the giants through the river with a backdrop of tiered waterfalls and verdant forest.
 Tonight, visit the city’s bustling Hmong Night Market.
 This is where various hill tribes sell their handmade creations and delicious traditional foods.

 After breakfast, board your jet once again and fly to Vietnam.
 Touch down in historic Hanoi.
 This fascinating city has more than 1,000 years of rich history.
 Today, get a feel for the city by touring its Old Quarter.
 Stroll down the charming, narrow, tree-lined streets with colorful shop-fronts and the bustle of everyday life.
 Retire to the banks of Hoan Kiem Lake and admire the 17th century Turtle Tower.
 Check in to the Sofitel Legend Metropole, a turn-of-the-century mansion located next to the Old Quarter.
 Enjoy a local meal at a nearby restaurant before retiring for some rest.

 Enjoy breakfast before a helicopter flight north to Sapa.
 This beautiful destination is home to a wealth of ethnic minorities and hill tribes.
 Sapa’s vibrant green hillsides are covered with tiered rice paddies, which make for a stunning and unique view.
-Check in to the Victoria Hotel before setting out for some sightseeing.
+Check in to your hotel before setting out for some sightseeing.
 Visit the Sapa Cultural Museum and learn about local traditions and customs.
 Enjoy dinner at Hill Station Restaurant, which features French cuisine.

 Tour the sleepy streets of Sapa today and be sure to note the fascinating French-Asian fusion in the architecture, artwork, cuisine, and cultural atmosphere.
 Take off on a trek to Cat Cat, just one mile outside of Sapa.
 The area is home to a thriving cottage and merchant industry, the perfect place to find a special souvenir.
 Take a leisurely evening hike to Heaven’s Gate for a stunning vista overlooking the valley, spotted with terraced rice paddies, hemmed by jagged mountains and lush forests.
 Return to the hotel for dinner and relaxation.

 Today, your journey will take you back to Thailand, but this time you are in for a much different experience.
-Touch down in Chiang Rai, in the heart of the Golden Triangle, and check in to the Anantara Golden Triangle Elephant Camp & Resort.
+Touch down in Chiang Rai, in the heart of the Golden Triangle, and check in to your camp.
 Rest and refresh before visiting the Hall of Opium, where you’ll get a glimpse at the history of opium production and its influence on the region.
 Journey up the “Burma Road” for a adrenaline-pumping drive along the narrow mountain road that straddles the Myanmar - Thailand border.
 Stop at stunning look out points and take in a Thai sunset as darkness settles over the expansive surrounding countryside.

 Visit the picturesque village of Doi Mae Salong, an area whose history is intertwined with strategic military positioning and the opium trade.
 Enjoy lunch with a local hill tribe family, gaining insight into their traditional lifestyle.
 Next, take a tour of a tea plantation.
 Hike through the tea fields and sip on special fresh brews with the owner of one of Thailand’s largest plantations.
 Enjoy lunch with a prominent member of the Doi Mae Salong community, who will share stories and insights into rural life in this region of Thailand.

-Today, compliment your elephant experience in Laos with a more in-depth a mahout training experience at Anantara.
-This half day training will go beyond a simple elephant ride, giving you the time and intimacy to bond with these gentle giants, as well as an opportunity to learn about the conservation efforts that provide for the future of the species.
+Today, complement your elephant experience in Laos with a more in-depth a mahout training experience.
+This half day training will give you the time and intimacy to bond with these gentle giants, as well as an opportunity to learn about the conservation efforts that provide for the future of the species.
 Spend the afternoon relaxing before enjoying a five-course dinner by the campfire – a fitting end to a perfect trip.

-Enjoy breakfast at Nong Yao before saying goodbye to Chiang Rai and the Golden Triangle.
+Enjoy breakfast before saying goodbye to Chiang Rai and the Golden Triangle.
 Head out for Chiang Rai’s International Airport for your departure.